By WebMaster Noah

 Jesse’s hand shot up.
 “Before we continue, I vote Red over there for team leader.”

 “He can’t be the leader, he’s the newest one out of all of us.”

 “He’s obviously the wisest,” Jessica added.
 “And way better looking than you.”
 I blushed.

 “Okay, shut up,” Clark said, exasperated.
 “I’ve been here the longest, I’m the one that got you all here, and I am by far the best looking one here.
 I’m Iron Man, he’s the best.
-You guys are just the supporting characters like Captain America, Hulk, Hawkeye and Black Widow.
+You guys are just the supporting characters like Captain America, Hulk, Hawkeye, and…Mockingjay, whoever that is.
 I’m the leader.”